AS 91432 annotated exemplars

 • explaining the factors and/or processes that contribute to the pattern

-• explaining the social and economic significance of the topic for people.
+• explaining the significance of the topic for people.

-Natural and cultural factors are explained as contributing to the pattern, with explicit reference to the pattern throughout the explanations (3).
-The explanations of both arid (4) and monsoon climates (4), and levels of development (5) demonstrate a relatively complex understanding of the selected factor and the causal relationship.
+Natural and cultural factors are explained as contributing to the global pattern, with explicit reference to the pattern throughout the explanations (3).
+The explanations of both arid (4) and monsoon climates (4) and levels of development (5) demonstrate a relatively complex understanding of the selected factor and the causal relationship.

-A detailed explanation of the social and economic significance of this topic (not shown in this extract) was also completed by the student.
+A detailed explanation of the significance of this topic for people (not shown in this extract) was also provided by the student.

-To reach Merit, the student could provide detail through use of statistical data in the explanations or further develop global case study evidence.
-For example, the student could include human poverty index statistics or detail relating to other development indicators such as improved water source statistics.
+To reach Merit, the student could provide detail through use of statistical data in the explanations, or further develop global case study evidence.
+For example, the student could include human poverty index statistics or details relating to other development indicators, such as improved water source statistics.
 Either of these approaches would add depth and further define the pattern.

-Use of research evidence in the explanation of how temperatures exacerbate water loss and impact on the availability of safe water (4a), would result in a more detailed response.
+Use of research evidence in the explanation to show how temperatures exacerbate water loss and impact on the availability of safe water (4a) would result in a more detailed response.

 Low Achieved